 But not all boondocking spots have so much elbowroom

 Take the tiny, quirky town of Quartzsite, AZ, with a permanent population of 3,000.
-In January and February, though, Quartzsite becomes the boondocking capital of North America when an estimated 150,000 RVers descend to park their rigs side-by-side on the pancake-flat, treeless desert and boondock away the winter under that warm Southwest sun and attend a giant Rock, Gem, Mineral and RV show
+In January, though, Quartzsite becomes the boondocking capital of North America when an estimated 150,000 RVers descend to park their rigs side-by-side on the pancake-flat, treeless desert and boondock away under that warm Southwest sun and attend a giant Rock, Gem, Mineral and RV show

 There are so many boondockers out there for the big January RV show that businesses set up huge tents to cater to them.
 It looks like a giant RV rally that goes on for two months.